 Mr IS Richards, MA

 Ian Richards took up the post of Housemaster of Hodgsonites in 2015.
-He has taught Politics at Charterhouse since 2009, and is well known to the boys and girls of the House as he was previously the Assistant Housemaster.
+He has taught Politics at Charterhouse since 2009, and is well known to the pupils of the House as he was previously the Assistant Housemaster.

 Following a History degree from London University, Ian completed an MA at Warwick University in History and Politics.
 After a gap year working for the NHS, he undertook a PGCE teaching qualification at Wadham College, Oxford.
 He taught in two schools before coming to Charterhouse, most recently Dr Challoner’s Girls' grammar school in Buckinghamshire, where he was Head of Politics, Head of University Admissions and co-ordinated school-wide programmes in citizenship and debating.

 Since joining Charterhouse, Ian has been a tutor in Girdlestoneites, and he organises girls' football, assists with swimming and water polo, and is part of the School's peer support programme.
-He is married to Laura, and they have three young children.
-Apart from spending time with his family, Ian enjoys cross country running, and he has competed in a number of 10K runs.
+Ian enjoys cross country running, and he has competed in a number of 10K runs.
 He reads widely, and writes regularly for Politics Review magazine, having previously served on its editorial board as its online editor.